mathesar-foundation/mathesar-wiki/community/mentoring/applicant-guide.md

 Once you pick a project, make sure you understand what the work entails so that you can plan the work out ahead of time and submit a strong application.
 The mentors are here to help you.
 We expect you to have a lot of questions and we're happy to answer them.

-## Step 2: Write a Draft Application
+## Step 2: Write a Draft Proposal
-You'll now need to write a draft application proposal for the idea you've chosen to work on.
+You'll now need to write a draft proposal for the idea you've chosen to work on.
 You'll need to use our [Project Proposal Template](/en/community/mentoring/project-proposal-template) for this.

 The project descriptions can be quite short so we expect you to do a significant amount of work here on your own taking those descriptions and fleshing them out into a feasible plan and timeline for a complete project that you can ship during the program period.